Your sexuality is a key part of who you are. Throughout your life, it will influence your choices and your experiences.

 - feeling good about the type of sex you are having.

-is any unwanted sexual behaviour or activity that makes the victim feel uncomfortable, frightened or threatened.
-It is sexual activity that the victim has not given consent to, and refers to a broad range of sexual behaviours, including the use or threat of violence to force another person to engage in sexual activity against their will.
+Sexual assault is any unwanted sexual behaviour or activity that makes the victim feel uncomfortable, frightened or threatened.
+It is sexual activity that the victim has not given consent to.
+It refers to a broad range of sexual behaviours, including the use or threat of violence to force another person to engage in sexual activity against their will.

 - shock and denial